Brain Chip for Precision Medicine

 III.
 Imaging of end-organ disease in lupus and systemic autoimmunity, using PET-CT, optical imaging and OCT/OCE (details and collaborators are listed at http://mohanlab.bme.uh.edu/ research)

-IV: Improved technologies for diagnosing lupus nephritis pathology, including urine biomarkers, machine learning algorithms and near-infrared imaging (details and collaborators are listed at http://mohanlab.bme.uh.edu/research)
+IV: Improved technologies for diagnosing lupus nephritis pathology, including urine biomarkers, machine learning algorithms, near-infrared imaging and CyTOF multi-target immunofluorescence (details and collaborators are listed at http://mohanlab.bme.uh.edu/research)

-V: Emerging Pilot Projects include non-invasive skin-patch monitoring of biomarker molecules, analysis of biomarkers in breath condensates, microfluidic devices for the isolation of specific immune cells, GI-targeted nanoparticle delivery of drugs, characterization of immune cells in 3D splenoids, etc. Details & collaborators are listed at http://mohanlab.bme.uh.edu/research
+V: Emerging Pilot Projects include non-invasive skin-patch monitoring of biomarkers and drug delivery, analysis of biomarkers in breath condensates, microfluidic devices for the isolation of immune cells, targeted nanoparticle delivery of drugs, mesenchymal stem cell based therapeutics, and engineering 3D splenoids and kidney-on-a-chip platforms.
+Details & collaborators are listed at http://mohanlab.bme.uh.edu/research

 Research interests of our group include: Development of multi-scale models and simulation of biological pathways and systems; use of simulation-based models of host-pathogen interactions to understand molecular mechanisms of pathogenesis and disease; development of integrated quantitative/empirical platforms to enable predictive modeling and simulation of host-pathogen and multicellular interactions by enabling acquisition of high-resolution kinetic, whole-cell data; the use and application of information theory, coding theory, and signal processing to the analysis of genetic regulatory mechanisms; algorithm development for computational biosensors for detection and classification of polymorphisms, microbial identification and strain classification

-My laboratory has the following research focus: (1) Design and fabrication of novel detection systems for disease diagnostics, this includes protein separation systems, protein chips, nanomaterial-based fluorescent/NIR probes, and surface chemistry for protein binding.
-The goal is to tackle the existing technological challenges in effective detection of low-abundant proteins and post-translational modified proteins in complex biological samples, especially when these proteins are critical in the pathogenesis of chronic diseases.
-The development of these novel technologies will aid in high-throughput discovery of early biomarkers, non-invasive biomarkers and therapeutic targets for chronic diseases.
-In addition, the development of polymer nanofiber based biosensors for biomarker detection has also become of our research interest.
-(2) Development of versatile and biocompatible nanomaterials for drug delivery to improve bioavailability, effective targeting and controlled release of drugs for chronic diseases.
-This includes prodrugs and combinatory medicine---the combination of thermotherapy/drug/gene therapy.
-The goal is to tackle the problems of drug resistance and side-effects commonly seen in today’s medicine for chronic diseases.
+My laboratory has the following research focus: (1) Discovery and identification of drug targets for immunological and neuropsychiatric diseases; (2) Development of next generation point-of-care diagnostics systems, including biochips, nanomaterial-based fluorescent/NIR probes, and nano-polymeric biosensors for ultrasensitive detection of disease state.
+The goal is to tackle the existing technological challenges in effective detection of low-abundant proteins and post-translational modified proteins in complex biological samples, especially when these proteins are critical in the pathogenesis of diseases.
+The development of these novel technologies will aid in early diagnostics, disease monitoring, assessment of drug responses and guiding treatment strategy; (3) Development of versatile and biocompatible nanomaterials for drug delivery to improve bioavailability, effective targeting and controlled release of drugs for chronic diseases.
+This includes the delivery strategy for combinatory medicine, e.g. the combination of drug/gene therapy.
+The goal is to tackle the problems of drug efficacy, drug resistance and side-effects commonly seen in today’s medicine.